 Cannot be used as Link Material the turn it is Link Summoned.
 Your opponent cannot target monsters this card points to with card effects.
 During the Main Phase (Quick Effect): You can target 1 Level 2 monster in your GY, or, if your opponent controls a monster, you can target 1 Rank/Link 2 monster instead; Special Summon it.
 You can only use this effect of “Spright Elf” once per turn.

 Ratings are based on a 1 to 5 scale.
-1 is bad.
+1 is awful.
 3 is average.
-5 is great.
+5 is excellent.

 Hello Pojo Fans,

 Spright Elf is the archetype Link monster, that, while it isn’t included in the Sprights Special Summon ability (Level & Rank 2 apply), it factors into its strategy in a major way.

 Two monsters, but you need a Level/Rank/Link 2 monster for this cards Link Summon.
 Not sure why you’d link away your best Xyz Rank 2 for this unless you have used up all the resources on it, however the game may already be over by then.
 Regardless, any of those options can make Elf.
 The restriction on not being able to link climb using Elf the turn its summoned is a downer, however, the protection Elf offers monsters it points to makes up for that.
 Targeting protection is better than no protection at all and can help redirect spot removal to Elf instead of say, your Gigantic Spright.